opensecuritycontroller/opensecuritycontroller.org/architecture/architecture.md

 *	Domain/sub domain updates and mapping
 *	Propagate Security Group information and membership to the managers

-Details of the Manager Plugin can be found here [Manager Plugins](https://github.com/opensecuritycontroller/opensecuritycontroller.org/blob/master/plugins/security_mgr_plugin.md)
+View the [Manager Plugins](https://github.com/opensecuritycontroller/opensecuritycontroller.org/blob/master/plugins/security_mgr_plugin.md) for more information.

 ## OSC Questionnaire
 **1)	Is the OSC Open Source?**
 Yes, OSC is available as open source code under the Apache 2.0 license agreement as part of Linux Foundation collaboration project.
-More details can be found at [opensecuritycontroller.org](http://opensecuritycontroller.org/)

 **2)	Does the OSC replace the SDN Controller?**
-No, the OSC does not replace the SDN controller.
+No, OSC does not replace the SDN controller.
 It works in conjunction with the SDN controller or networking stack depending on it for traffic steering and service function chaining for security service insertion.
-It also ensures that the traffic is steered to the right security enforcement capability based on security policy.
+It also ensures that the traffic is steered to the right security enforcement capability based on security policies.

 **3)	Can the OSC work with any SDN controller and do we always need a SDN controller?**
 OSC can work with any SDN controller by implementing the SDN controller plugins to enable this integration.
 For Openstack environments without a SDN controller, the plan is to integrate with [Networking-SFC](https://docs.openstack.org/developer/networking-sfc/) project via a plugin.

 **4)	What is the interaction with VIM?
 What VIMs do we now and plan to support?**
-Interaction with the VIM is through a Virtualization connector that enables Lifecycle management, definition of Deployment specs, Auto-scaling and HA, Authentication, Image services, Notification for events and Role based access control.
-OSC currently supports Openstack with plans to work with other virtualization environments such as support for Containers.
+Interaction with the VIM is through a Virtualization connector that enables lifecycle management, definition of deployment specs, auto-scaling and HA, authentication, image services, notification for events and role-based access control.
+OSC currently supports Openstack with plans to work with other virtualization environments such as support for containers.

 **5)	What does the integration with security function managers look like?**
 Integration with Security function manager is primarily through the Manger plugin and the (optional) virtual network function plugin.
 These plugins allow Dynamic policy updates and mapping, Domain/sub domain updates and mapping, provisioning, de-provisioning, heartbeats, instrumentation and real time statistics.